Tags:

-The "Nikola Tesla Secret Power Device" scam looks like a derivative of the original "Magniwork Perpetual Motion" scam.
+Nikola Tesla Secret The "Nikola Tesla Secret Power Device" scam is for all practical purposes a derivative of the original "Magniwork Perpetual Motion" scam.
 The principle behind this scam is that you can tap into a free supply of radiant energy to power your home.
 All you need is the 90 year old secret plan from Nikola Tesla.
-We hope that the idea you can get energy for FREE, and the foolish claims of kicking your local utility out within a week will have alerted you to the recognizable marketing format used by scam artists.
-These plans are a nasty effort to part you from your hard earned cash.

 The information following is a copy of the article by Bill Beaty called Free Energy Devices.